PhoenixCreation/phoenix-rn-helper/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: "Bug Report"
+about: "Report an issue"
+title: ""
+labels: ""
+assignees: ""
+---

 ## Bug Description

 <!-- Describe what is wrong in any words that came in your mind.
 Just don't write 'App crashed' or I will close this immidoetly unless it's relavent-->